thisnamewillnotbeused/btc-crash/README.md

 <h1>Can I clone this and run my own site?</h1>
 Nope.
-This open-source software on a site where people share projects with each other, cannot be cloned because we said so ;)
+This open-source software on a site where people share projects with each other, cannot be cloned because we said so ;) In all seriousness, we wish taht you do clone the site for testing and development purposes but do not wish for you to try to make a replica of our site on the web.